SimpleSandman/TwitchBot/README.md

 The bot itself is an account on Twitch that I have made in order to have a custom bot name.

-For development environment testing, create 2 files in the same folder as App.config.
+For development environment (testing), create 2 files in the same folder as App.config.
 If you have any issues setting up this bot, please look further below for possible solutions.

 ## AppConfigSecrets.config